mcampb07/GFXDocs/docs/chapter04_getting_started_with_adobe_after_effects/202205051555_after_effects_rto_dve_scripts.md

 ![](attachments/Pasted%20image%2020220505161101.png)

+Note though that the scripts listed here will be for the version of Versio Graphic 4.4, that is not the latest and there for, should not be used.

-Alternatively, you request the scripts from Imagine Communications.
+You should request the scripts from Imagine Communications, and state the versio graphics version you have deployed on the system, 2.0.0.426 for example.

 ### Script Versions & Graphics Compatibility